Vikings’ high-powered offense grounded by improving Chiefs D

 Cousins threw an incompletion, Dalvin Cook was bottled up twice and the Vikings were forced to punt.
 The Chiefs promptly marched the other way for a tying 54-yard field goal with 2:30 to go.

 Still with a chance to drive for a winning field goal of their own, the Vikings instead went backward.
-Cousins threw another incompletion, then completed a pass to Irv Smith Jr. for a seven-yard loss, before another incompletion and another punt — this one shanked.
+Cousins threw another incompletion, then completed a pass to Irv Smith Jr. for a 7-yard loss, before another incompletion and another punt — this one shanked.

 After another quick-strike drive by the Chiefs, Harrison Butker knocked through another field goal, and the Vikings were left to slump out of Arrowhead Stadium with a 26-23 loss.